smalbadger/BaggageRouter/README.md

-# Flight Baggage Tracking System
+# Flight Baggage Tracking System Prototype

 A distributed system for tracking baggage across multiple flights, built with Python, Kafka, Redis, and modern observability tools.

+## Video Walkthrough

+[Here](https://drive.google.com/file/d/1lgPLwtijUXefPkkO-MejrYSukJn7jB2M/view?usp=sharing) is a link to the video walkthrough of the system.

 ## Warning